Integrating Verisoul in Web Applications

 {project_id}

-: Your project ID, which must match the environment
+: Your project ID, which must match the environmentsession_id

 when you need to make a prediction or reinitialize a session when an account logs out.